• Skip to primary navigation

 3. Measurement in data analysis, evaluations, processes, and other issues.

-4. Individual and/or group projects for imagined or real world tasks.
+4. Individual and/or group projects for imagined or real-world tasks.

 You may also take specialty classes if you wish to enter a special field in instructional design such as education, corporate, non-profit, and others.
-One thing you should definitely focus on during your education is the development of a professional portfolio to show potential employers your skills.

 • Analyze: You learn to understand the needs of learners including why a learning solution is required of them.
 It may be the case that some other type of solution is needed such as overall performance improvement or a different, non-measurable goal such as improving teamwork.
 You also develop goals in training, learning objectives, and how the training will be delivered.